 How I Work My Magic.

-The first step in designing a successful web site is to gather information.
-Many things need to be taken into consideration when the look and feel of your site is created.
+The first step in designing a successful website is to gather information.
+Many things need to be taken into consideration when the look and feel of your site are created.

 This first step is actually the most important one, as it involves a solid understanding of the company it is created for.
 It involves a good understanding of you – what your business goals and dreams are, and how the web can be utilized to help you achieve those goals.